top of page

 1. Better bone health.

 The most exciting benefit of algae calcium is its ability to prevent and even restore bone loss.
 As we age, we begin to lose bone density as new bone formation can no longer keep up with old bone deterioration.
 For many people, this process results in osteoporosis.
-Several studies have shown that algae-based calcium can restore some bone density to people, which traditional calcium supplements cannot do.
-One such study found that a mineral supplement made from algae calcium increased bone density by more than 2% on average [1], and another showed that women in their mid 60's gained 7.3% more bone over a 7-year period [2].
+Several studies have shown that algae-derived calcium can restore some bone density to people, which traditional calcium supplements cannot do.
+One such study found that a mineral supplement made from algae calcium increased bone density by more than 2% on average , and another showed that women in their mid 60's gained 7.3% more bone over a 7-year period .
 These results are stunning, as osteoporosis is a huge health problem, and no other calcium supplement has shown any ability to restore bone density, only slowing down or at best halting bone loss.

 Typical Mineral Composition of Calcified Lithothamnion Algae.